jundalisay/sp/content/en/research/ranald/hands/chapter-20.md

 flood and earthquake, the number of unidentified victims is fire, appalling.
 Children, separated from their families, are never reunited with them.
 The dead and the injured are unclaimed.
-Bereaved fam- are in doubt for years about the fate of their loved ones.
-When the Ohio River overflowed its banks and routed thousands out of ilies

-IDENTIFICATION BY THE HAND
+Bereaved families
-108
+are in doubt for years about the fate of their loved ones.
+When the Ohio River overflowed its banks and routed thousands out of

 homes, scattering family units, when the Morro Castle burned, when San Francisco was devastated by fire and quakes, rescue their